Transport and Infrastructure Scrutiny Committee - Friday 1 December 2023, 10:00am - West Yorkshire Combined Authority Webcasting

 Cllr Amanda Parson-Hulse (Chair) - 1:27:12

-said, you are only have powers over certain things, you don't have the powers over local authorities that includes planning lots of other things as well, so thank you for that OK, so I think we need to move on to a mass transit that we've talked a little bit about it already.
+said, you are only have powers over certain things, you don't have the powers over local authorities that includes planning lots of other things as well, so thank you for that OK, so I think we need to move on to a mass transit that we've talked a little bit about it already.as anyone.

 would anyone like to kick off with that?